Emmanuel Cecchet

 I received a Ph.D. in Distributed Systems from INPG in 2001.
 During my postdoc at Rice University, I contributed to DynaServer.
 I studied the design of scalable and highly available e-business servers and I designed the RUBiS benchmark.
 After leaving Rice, I led a team at INRIA in France to provide open-source middleware for large scale data servers.
 I was also Chief Architect of the ObjectWeb consortium and leader of the C-JDBC project.
 In 2005, I joined Continuent where I served as Chief Architect and Chief Scientific Officer.
 I lead Continuent.org and the Sequoia project that was the basis for Continuent's High Availability Database product line.
 I am still providing consulting as an independent activity to companies that need to build Highly Available databases and/or web applications.

 At the end of 2006, I joined EPFL as a research assistant.
 I worked with both the operating systems and dependable systems laboratories.
-I moved to the US during in July 2008 to work at UMass Amherst as a Senior Research Fellow.
-I also work for Aster Data Systems since October 2008.
+I joined UMass Amherst as a Senior Research Fellow in July 2008.
+I also worked for Aster Data Systems from October 2008 to May 2010.
+I currently work for the Laboratory for Advanced System Software with Prashant Shenoy and for the Commonwealth Center for Forensics & Society with Brian Levine.